Professor Mike Crang, BA (Cantab), PhD (Bristol)

 From the angle of visual aesthetics and senses of temporality and rhythm, he has become interested in not just issues of preservation and conservation but also their converse - destruction, dereliction and decay - as a collaborator on the ESRC project 'The Waste of the World'.
 On this project he has looked at the figuring of global flows through waste - especially in differing photographic traditions.
 He has also explored the creation of wastescapes in (former) industrial sites, on beaches and between places.

 Subsequent work is attempting to rework the borders of the cultural and the economic looking at the travels and transformations of various goods.
 With wastes it is attempting to rethink approaches to the commodity through emphasising unbecoming things - that are both distasteful and unstable.
 Following things in and out of the commodity phase, in terms of objects becoming declassee or revalorised as heritage is part of his current work as a collaborator on the project Re:heritage.
 Cirkulering och kommodifiering av ting med historia (Re:heritage.
 Circulation and marketization of things with history) funded by Vetenskapsrådet (Swedish Research Council).
-Following the often fluid connection of things and values in the economy is a focus in the current ESRC project 'Illicit Economies and the Spaces of Circulation' (with Nicky Gregson and Ray Hudson) and a current AHRC/ESRC project 'The Financial Aspects of the Trade in Counterfeit Products: An Exploratory Study' (with colleagues in criminology at Teesside University) looking at the entwining of legal and illicit in the circulation of goods.
-Looking at the other end of values, a Geoforum sponsored workshop hosted at Durham is leading to a special issue focusing on the rise of global consumption and how ethical values and practices change when the market for goods changes and to a just starting ESRC funded project on 'Sustainable Consumption and Agri-food Ethics in the Global South'.
+Following the often fluid connection of things and values in the economy was a focus in the ESRC project 'Illicit Economies and the Spaces of Circulation' (with Nicky Gregson and Ray Hudson) and a current AHRC/ESRC project 'The Financial Aspects of the Trade in Counterfeit Products: An Exploratory Study' (with colleagues in criminology at Teesside University) looking at the entwining of legal and illicit in the circulation of goods.
+Looking at the other end of values, a Geoforum sponsored workshop led to a special issue focusing on the rise of global consumption and how ethical values and practices change when the market for goods changes and to a just starting ESRC funded project on 'Sustainable Consumption and Agri-food Ethics in the Global South'.